 Teacher | Volunteer

-Compared to normal spam, these are incredibly good.
-They address me by name, reference the date, weather or time of year, and include links to specific sections of my site and discuss its content.
+Compared to normal spam, these are very good.
+They usually address me by name, reference the date, weather or time of year, and include links to specific sections of my site and discuss its content.
+The emails carefully avoid the common pitfalls of spam emails caught by filters, such as multiple links, lack of structure (paragraphs, etc.) and nonsense email addresses.
 Clearly a human is involved somewhere.
+It seems like they're targeting sites with link pages like mine.

 They don't cover all of their tracks though.
-In both cases above, the sites they wanted me to add links to were completely unrelated to the sob story they told.
-These sites also happened to be selling something.
+In some of the cases above, the sites they wanted me to add links to were completely unrelated to the sob story they told.
+These sites also happened to be selling something, so they have an advertising budget to pay for this sort of SEO bullshit.
 The email address domains were also completely unrelated to the profession or background story provided by the apparent author (in the case of "Felicia", it was for some car sharing website... not a school or local authority's domain).
 I also checked the email headers to see which servers were involved in transporting the emails.
 In both cases, they originated from "buzzstream.com", which seems to be a marketing website with the tagline "Build Relationships.
 Build Buzz.".
 One email was also sent at the equivalent of around 4am in the US in the timezone corresponding to the car sharing club's location.

 I replied to the last one to state the evidence and accuse them of making the whole thing up, asking them to prove that their story was actually something other than a pack of lies.
 As I probably should have expected, I got no reply.